mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

    ![MAMP](phpUpdates.png)

    <div class="alert" role="alert">
-      To remove unneeded PHP versions simply stop your servers, quit MAMP PRO, and remove your /Applications/MAMP/bin/php directory.
+      Note: To remove unneeded PHP versions simply stop your servers, quit MAMP PRO, and remove your /Applications/MAMP/bin/php/phpX.XX directory, where X.XX is the version of PHP you want removed.
    </div>

     *  **Make this version available on the command line**